 • Part Divide — split a long scene into parts without creating separate scenes.
 Select text in the script and click ✂ Divide

-• Script Search — type in the search field to find any line of dialogue or action.
+• Search — type in the search field to find any line of dialogue or action, or search across your shot and scene data — matches stay highlighted as you navigate.
 Use p42 to jump directly to script page 42.
 Press Enter to step through multiple results.

 • Undo — the ↩ Undo button undoes your last change (up to 40 steps)

-• Edit Screenplay Text — click ✎ Edit in the script column to correct OCR errors or typos
+• Edit Screenplay Text — Select text in the script — the Attach bar appears below.
+Click ✎ Edit to place the cursor and correct OCR errors or typos directly.

 • Keyboard shortcuts — Cmd+S (save), Cmd+O (open), Cmd+N (new), Cmd+Z (undo), ← → arrows (navigate scenes), Cmd+F (focus script search)